apollographql/apollo-kotlin/README.md

 ## Rx Apollo

-Apollo GraphQL client for Android comes with RxJava1 & RxJava2 support.
+Apollo GraphQL client comes with RxJava1 & RxJava2 support.
 Apollo types such as ApolloCall, ApolloPrefetch & ApolloWatcher can be converted to their corresponding RxJava1 & RxJava2 Observable types by using wrapper functions provided in RxApollo & Rx2Apollo classes respectively.

 ### Usage